 Vidya Sagar VOBBILISETTI

-As a particle physicist at the Belle II experiment in Japan, I investigate the fundamental building blocks of our universe and their interactions.
+As a particle physicist working with the Belle II experiment in Japan, I investigate the fundamental building blocks of our universe and their interactions.
 My research focuses on pushing the boundaries of our understanding of particle physics through precise experimental measurements.

 After completing my undergraduate studies at the Indian Institute of Technology Madras, I earned my PhD from Université Paris-Saclay.
-Currently, I’m continuing my research while based in Valencia, Spain, where I enjoy both the vibrant scientific community and the Mediterranean lifestyle.
+Then I worked as a researcher in Valencia and Pisa and currently, I’m continuing my research based in Marseille, France, where I enjoy a vibrant scientific community and the Mediterranean lifestyle.

 Research Interests